Internet Service Provider Content Filtering

 For further information on S.B.
 134, visit https://le.utah.gov/xcode/Title76/Chapter10/76-10-S1231.html.

-You may find the need to filter or block content on the internet to provide a safe and secure internet experience for your family.
-Content filtering can be done many ways but Intellipop recommends using 3rd party services in addition to taking extra steps with your home network in order to provide a safe internet experience.
-Please visit us at http://www.intellipop.co/contentfiltering/ for more information.
+Intellipop Internet Services does not directly filter, block or censor any content on the internet.
+However, you may find the need to filter or block content on the internet in order to provide a safe and secure internet experience for your family.
+Content filtering can be done many ways, but Intellipop recommends using 3rd party services in addition to taking extra steps with your home network in order to provide a safe internet experience.
+Intellipop does not provide support on the installation or maintenance on these changes to your home network.

-Earlier this year the Utah House updated the law for Content Filtering and Internet Service Providers.
+The State of Utah House Department of Commerce updated the law for Content Filtering and Internet Service Providers.
 Here are the code numbers Utah Code §§ 76-10-1230 to -1231.
 The updated code that was passed in March of 2018 set guidelines for Internet Service Providers to offer Content Filtering for Customers to use with any minors they have in their house.
 This filtering is optional and not a requirement.

 We at Liberty Broadband are happy to offer any customers that would like this content filtering to be added to their Internet Services to reach out to us.